 This started with the removal of source code and vulnerability tests where the license was unclear or incompatible.
 Several thousand vulnerability tests were eliminated to get a clean baseline with just under 3000 vulnerability tests at the time.

 Shortly after, the content of the feed grew rapidly and steadily to over 10,000 vulnerability tests.
 50,000 tests were then contained in the feed after about 8 years of development in 2016.
-The next 50,000 followed after only 5 more years and represent the current state with 100,000 vulnerability tests.
+The next 50,000 followed after only 5 more years and represent the current state with more than 100,000 vulnerability tests.

 How Is the Feed Composed Anyway?